dprinzing/content-coding-gpt/README.md

 make tools
 ```

-* Configure the following environment variables for your OpenAI account:
+* Configure the following environment variables for your OpenAI account.
+For
+  simplicity, you could put them in your `.bashrc`, `.zshrc`, or equivalent.
+  Substitute the placeholders below with your own values, of course.

 ```bash
 export OPENAI_API_KEY="sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"